prasannavl/LiquidState/README.md

 **How To Use:**

 You only ever create machines with the `StateMachineFactory` static class.
 This is the factory for both configurations and the machines.
+The different types of machines given above are automatically chosen based on the parameters specified from the factory.

 **Step 1:** Create a configuration: